MingZhu5281/CSE584Mid/README.md

 ## Modeling Approach

 We utilize various deep learning classifiers to attribute completions to the correct LLM.
 The classifiers explored include:
-- Transformer-based models (BERT, RoBERTa, T5, etc.)
+- Transformer-based models (BERT) *our best model
-- Recurrent Neural Networks (LSTM, GRU)
+- Recurrent Neural Networks (LSTM)
-- Traditional machine learning methods
+- Traditional machine learning methods (SVM)
-- Ensemble models to combine multiple architectures
+- Ensemble models to combine multiple architectures (XGBoost)

 Our experiments compare the accuracy of these models in attributing completions to the correct LLM and identify the best-performing architecture.